-Another Named Executive Officer's employment contract provides for one year of base salary and health benefits in the event of termination without cause, plus a bonus payment based on the annual bonus paid for the prior year, prorated in accordance with months of service completed during the financial year in which termination occurred
+In the event of termination without cause, one Named Executive Officer's employment contract provides for a payment of 6 months' base salary plus health benefits for an equivalent period.
+The contract also calls for a bonus payment based on the individual's previous year's bonus, prorated in accordance with the number of days of service in the fiscal year during which employment is terminated.
 Under the Corporation's Profit Sharing Plan, in the event that a Named Executive Officer's employment terminates prior to the bonus payment date due to resignation or termination, the Named Executive Officer will not be eligible for a bonus.
-In the event that the Named Executive Officer's employment with the Corporation terminates for reason's other than resignation or termination (e.g. retirement or sick leave), then the Named Executive Officer will be eligible for the potential bonus, prorated for the portion of the year during which he or she worked for the Corporation.
+In the event that the Named Executive Officer's employment with the Corporation terminates for reasons other than resignation or termination (e.g. retirement or sick leave), then the Named Executive Officer will be eligible for the potential bonus, prorated for the portion of the year during which he or she worked for the Corporation.